glenadamson1984/nory_inventory_app/README.md

 ![Redesigned Home Page](designs/Redesign_of_landing_page_stock_and_deliveries.png)

+## Database changes

+Had to run the following command to add quantity to ingredients table ALTER TABLE ingredients ADD COLUMN current_quantity INTEGER DEFAULT 0;

 ## Time constraints

 Due to tight timeline I haven't added a separate control for accepting deliveries - thought process was that staff could simply do this via the main stock screen and simply add the number of each item to current quantity, takes a little math for now but longer term I would build out an additional area for this as highlighted in redesign above.

+Ok ran out of time - pretty much at 4.5 hour mark - trying to wrap head around the relationship of menus/recipes and ingredients slowed me down on sales page - intention was to make user select their location which would then populate the menu items (really recipe names based on location), then on button click of Record Sale I was planning to do the logic for checking ingredient levels and making the sale or returning an error to say we didn't have enough ingredients to fulfill order.

+Never got near the reports.

+No testing for now either.

 ## Getting Started